Boeing announces purchase of Spirit AeroSystems for $4.7 billion in stock

 Boeing has announced plans to aquire Spirit AeroSystems for $4.7 billion in an all-stock transaction for the manufacturing firm

-ARLINGTON, Va. -- Boeing announced plans to aquire Spirit AeroSystems for $4.7 billion in an all-stock transaction for the manufacturing firm.
+ARLINGTON, Va. -- Boeing announced plans to aquire Spirit AeroSystems for $4.7 billion in an all-stock transaction for the manufacturing firm, which already was part of the aerospace company's manufacturing chain.

 Boeing, located in Arlington, Virginia, announced the purchase in a statement late Sunday.